Lireanstar/Lireanstar.github.io/index.md

 - 08/2022 : One journal paper has been accepted by the 18th China Conference on Machine Translation (EI-indexed) [[paper]](https://link.springer.com/chapter/10.1007/978-981-19-7960-6_10).
 - 07/2022 : One journal paper has been accepted by *SCIENCE CHINA Information Sciences* (CCF-Top1, CCF-A) [[paper]](https://www.sciengine.com/SCIS/doi/10.1007/s11432-021-3534-9).
 - 07/2022 : We won three championships of Task 4 - Multimodal Dialogue Understanding and Generation in NLPCC 2022 [[web]](http://tcci.ccf.org.cn/conference/2022/cfpt.php). 🏆🏆🏆
-- 07/2022 : Two conference paper has been accepted by 2022 NAACL-SemEval Workshop.
+- 07/2022 : Two conference papers have been accepted by 2022 NAACL-SemEval Workshop.
-- 06/2022 : One conference paper have been accepted by Dialogue-2022 [[paper]](https://www.dialog-21.ru/evaluation/2022/ruatd/).
+- 06/2022 : One conference paper has been accepted by Dialogue-2022 [[paper]](https://www.dialog-21.ru/evaluation/2022/ruatd/).
-- 06/2022 : Two conference paper have been accepted by WASSA@ACL 2022.
+- 06/2022 : Two conference papers have been accepted by WASSA@ACL 2022.
 - 05/2022 : We won three championships including sub-task1, 3 and 4 in WASSA@ACL-2022. [[web]](https://wassa-workshop.github.io/2022/shared_task/). 🏆🏆🏆
 - 05/2022 : One conference paper has been accepted by BioNLP@ACL2022 Workshop.
 - 05/2022 : We got second prize of RuATD (multi) at Kaggle in Dialogue-2022 [[web]](https://www.kaggle.com/competitions/ruatd-2022-multi-task/overview/evaluation).